-- (1) The applicant must within a period of five years or shorter period as the Municipality may determine, from the date of approval of the subdivision or the date that the approval comes into operation, provide proof to the satisfaction of the Municipality within the timeframes as prescribed in terms of this Bylaw, that all conditions contained in the schedule to the approval of an application as contemplated in section 59(4) and (5) have been complied with. - (2) The Municipality must certify that all the conditions that have to be complied with by the applicant or owner as contemplated in section 59(4) and (5) have been complied with including the provision of guarantees and payment of monies that may be required. - (3) The Municipality must at the same time notify the Registrar of Deeds and Surveyor General of the certification by the Municipality in terms of subsection (2). - (4) The Municipality may agree to an extension of time as contemplated in subsection (1), after receiving a written application from the applicant for an extension of time: Provided that such application provides motivation for the extension of time. - (5) A confirmation from the Municipality in terms of subsection (2) that all conditions of approval have been met, which is issued in error, does not absolve the applicant from complying with the obligations imposed in terms of the conditions or otherwise complying with the conditions after confirmation of the subdivision.
+- (1) The applicant must provide proof to the satisfaction of the Municipality within the timeframes as prescribed in terms of this By-law, that all conditions contained in the schedule to the approval of a township establishment application have been complied with. - (2) The Municipality must certify that all the conditions that have to be complied with by the applicant or owner as contemplated in section 59(2) and (3) have been complied with including the provision of guarantees and payment of monies that may be required. - (3) The Municipality must at the same time notify the Registrar of Deeds and Surveyor General of the certification by the Municipality in terms of subsection (2). - (4) The municipality may agree to an extension of time as contemplated in subsection(1), after receiving a written application from the applicant for an extension of time: Provided that such application provides motivation for the extension of time.